Wichita businesses create unique Chiefs themed food

 Over at Dempsey’s Burger Pub.
 They’re serving up the “Big Chief.”
 It’s an all Angus beef patty with cheddar cheese, dill pickles, and topped with brisket and KC style barbecue sauce.

-“We tried to embody some of Kansas City that you can get down here,” said Sebastian Gordon, operating partner, Dempsey’s Burger Pub.
+“We tried to embody some of Kansas City that you can get down here,” said Sebastian Gordon, Dempsey’s Burger Pub.

 People have been excited to order the Chiefs themed burger.
 Well, almost everyone.